gammapy/gammapy/docs/overview.rst

 Time analysis
 -------------

-Light curves are represented as `~gammapy.time.LightCurve` objects, a wrapper class around `~astropy.table.Table`.
-To compute light curves, use the `~gammapy.time.LightCurveEstimator`.
+Light curves are represented as `~gammapy.estimators.LightCurve` objects, a wrapper class around `~astropy.table.Table`.
+To compute light curves, use the `~gammapy.estimators.LightCurveEstimator`.

-To learn more about time, see :ref:`gammapy.time <time>`.

 .. _overview_simulation: